mgarl-10/Yellow_protein/README.md

 The resulting trees were visualized side-by-side in Dendroscope3 as a tanglegram using the Neighbor Net Tanglegram algorithm.
 Cophylogenetic congruence between yellow genes and _Stammera_ symbionts was assessed using eMPRess GUI.

-# 6 Positive selection analysis for Yellow proteins
+# 6 Positive selection analysis of Yellow proteins

 This section describes the detection of selection signatures in Yellow protein-coding genes.